 A number of articles have been written about the story, but most believe it to be an urban legend as no real evidence of a Theorosa exists in Kansas during the 1800’s.

-Our evenings spent under the stars drinking Boone’s Farm Strawberry Hill and if I remember right, Peach Schnapps and Mt.
+Jump ahead to the 1990’s, our evenings were spent under the stars drinking Boone’s Farm Strawberry Hill and if I remember right, Peach Schnapps and Mt.
 Dew, were still fun, and a little scary.
 I remember a friend of mine, Jacqueline standing on the bridge yelling at the top of her lungs about Theorosa and then freaking out and running to hide in one of our cars.

 With a full moon in September, Jeremy and I ventured out to the bridge for some night pics.
 We did not take any Boone’s with us.
 I’m not going to lie.
 It was a little eerie.
 I don’t really know if I believe in ghosts, but my imagination runs wild sometimes.
 We took our night photos, yelled for Theorosa.
 No answer, no lights, just two middle aged guys standing on a bridge in the middle of the night.
 Now that’s scary.